bzcheeseman/tyr/README.md

 ## Compiler
 tyr's compiler operates by reading and parsing struct declarations like the one above and generating LLVM IR.
-It then passes that through a backend to produce an object file that can then be compiled into a dynamic library (as in the Python case) or just used as a `.o` argument to `clang` or `gcc`.
+It then passes that through a backend to produce an object file that can then be compiled into a dynamic/static library or just used as a `.o` argument to `clang` or `gcc`.

 ## Usage